 In the next study, published in Cancer Research, researchers used data from extensive health studies to locate 106 people who developed esophageal cancer.
 When they examined the bacteria in those people’s mouths, they discovered that there were certain types of bacteria associated with a higher risk of esophageal cancer.
 One strain of bacteria was associated with a 21% increased risk.
 Multiple strains of bacteria associated with a higher risk of esophageal cancer are also linked to gum disease.

 If you have gum disease, don’t panic!
 These are small research studies, and they do not mean that gum disease = cancer.
 Scientists are continually exploring the connection between our oral and overall health, and no one study has proven that gum disease is definitely anything but just that, gum disease.
-However, since evidence increasingly points to a connection between your oral health and your overall health, we encourage everyone to see us for their regular dental wellness or gum care visits to help maintain their optimal oral health.
+The good news is, that since evidence increasingly points to a connection between your oral health and your overall health, you may actually be able to improve your overall health by simply coming to see us for dental wellness or gum care visits.